christo4ferris/gitstats/README.md

-'collect_commits': true,            [true or false] 'collect_pull_requests': true,      [true or false] 'collect_stargazers': true,         [true or false] 'interval': 1000,                   [github processing interval in milliseconds
+'collect_commits': true,            [true or false] 'collect_pull_requests': true,      [true or false] 'collect_stargazers': true,         [true or false] 'interval_git': 1000,               [github processing interval in milliseconds
-                                     DO NOT set this value below 720] 'port': 80,                         [gitstats application port] 'host': 'localhost',                [gitstats application host] 'db': {                             [this section is for NoSQL db]
+                                     anything faster than 1000ms may cause GitHub to flag your account for rate-limit violations] 'interval_db': 100,                 [database processing interval in milliseconds anything faster than 100ms my cause timeouts when using a remote database 'port': 80,                         [gitstats application port] 'host': 'localhost',                [gitstats application host] 'db': {                             [this section is for NoSQL db]